-Five of our current directors' terms expire in 2021: Karen Drexler, Michael Farrell, Peter Farrell, Harjit Gill, and Ron ald Taylor.
-On the nominating and governance committee's recommendation, our board has nominated each of them as directors for re-election at this annual meeting, along with two new nominees: John Hernandez and Desney Tan.
-The directors to be elected at this annual meeting will hold office until the 2022 annual meeting or until the director's earlier death, disability, resignation, or removal.
+All our current directors' terms expire at the November 2022 annual meeting, and all nominees will stand for election to one-year terms.
+On the nominating and governance committee's recommendation, our board has nominated each of our current directors for re-election at this annual meeting.
+The directors to be elected at this annual meeting will hold office until the 2023 annual meeting or until the director's earlier death, disability, resignation, or removal.

-We are soliciting proxies in favor of these seven nominees and proxies will be voted for them unless the proxy otherwise specifies.
+We are soliciting proxies in favor of these ten nominees and proxies will be voted for them unless the proxy otherwise specifies.
 If any nominee becomes unable or unwilling to serve as a director, the proxies will be voted for the election of another person, if any, that the board designates.

-Information about the seven nominees for director and the other directors who will continue in office after our annual meeting is set forth below:
+Information about the ten nominees for director is set forth below: